Proposed FCRA Liability Harmonization Act

 Employer’s Refusal to Hire Medical Marijuana User Violates State Law, Rhode Island State Court Holds

-Employers cannot refuse to hire a medical marijuana cardholder, even if the individual admittedly would not pass the employer’s pre-employment drug test required of all applicants, a Rhode Island state court has held under the state medical marijuana law.
+Employers cannot refuse to hire a medical marijuana cardholder, even if the individual admittedly would not pass the employer’s pre-employment drug test required of all candidates, a Rhode Island state court has held under the state medical marijuana law.
 Callaghan v.
 Darlington Fabrics Corp., et al., No. PC-2014-5680 (R.I.
 Super.
 Ct., May 23, 2017).
-The court granted summary judgment to the plaintiff-applicant.
+The court granted summary judgment to the plaintiff-candidate.

 The plaintiff had applied for a paid internship with the employer and disclosed that she had a medical marijuana card and would not pass the employer’s required pre-employment drug test.
 The employer’s policy prohibited only the use of drugs on company property.
 It did not state that a positive drug test result would lead to withdrawal of a job offer.
 When she was not hired, the plaintiff sued the employer under the Rhode Island medical marijuana law, the Hawkins-Slater Act, as well as the state’s disability discrimination statute, for refusing to hire her.
 The Hawkins-Slater Act provides, “No school, employer, or landlord may refuse to enroll, employ, or lease to, or otherwise penalize, a person solely for his or her status as a cardholder.”
 The Act, however, also provides, “Nothing in this chapter shall be construed to require … [a]n employer to accommodate the medical use of marijuana in any workplace.”